0x78654C/xTerminal/README.md

     hex       -- Display a hex dump of a file.
                    -o : Saves the output to a file.
 Ex.: hex <file_name> -o <file_to_be_saved>
     pcinfo    -- Display System Information.
+    nt        -- Starts new xTerminal console.
+                   -u : Starts new xTerminal console with other user option.

     ---------------------- File System ---------------------
     cat       -- Displays the content of a file.
 Use -h for additional parameters.